kentico-matthews/Custom.Xperience.Stripe/README.md

 If this repository doesn't do exactly what you need, there are two main approaches to customize it.
 ### **Extending the classes**
 Many of the classes in this repository contain virtual members which can be overridden in child classes.
 If you have a relatively small or simple customization to make, it may be easiest to install the packages normally, overriding any necessary methods and substituting in your own business logic.
-### **Forking the rpository**
+### **Forking the repository**
-If you have a more in-depth or fundamental changes that you need to make, you can fork (or just download and modify) the repository and make whatever structural changes you need.
-In this case, you'll need to add the live site and admin class library projects from the repository to the appropriate solutions in visual studio, and then add a reference from the main project to the class library, rather than installing the nuget package.
+If you have a more in-depth or fundamental changes that you need to make, you can fork (or just download and modify) the repository, and make whatever structural changes you need.
+In this case, you'll need to add the live site and admin class library projects from the repository to the appropriate solutions in visual studio.
+Do the following for each of the two projects:
+1. Right-click the solution and choose **Add > Existing Project**.
+1. Expand the main project of the solution (either the live site or admin WebApp) and you should either see a node for **Dependencies** or **References**, depending on the type of your project.
+1. Right click this node, and choose either **Add Reference...** or **Add Project Reference...**
+1. On the **Projects** tab of the resulting modal window, make sure that the checkbox next to the class library project is ticked.
+1. Click **Ok** to close the modal.